Biographies - Get to know your NP Team

 Born in 1954, Andrew spent his childhood years in Cheshunt, attending St. Mary’s High School, before attending both Ware and Turnford Colleges, where he studied Art and Design, before being employed by Enfield Highway Co-op in their printing department.
 Moving firstly to Lower Edmonton, then back to Cheshunt, he started his own printing business (ACP) in 1981, which he ran in Stanstead Abbotts until 2019 when he retired.

 Married to Carol, they have five grown up children and ten grandchildren and moved into the village in 2004, where he enjoys his hobbies of music, countryside walks and playing (badly!) the guitar.
-Now holding a part-time job at The Maltings Business Centre, he has a keen interest in our village and surrounding area and is privileged to serve on the Neighbourhood Plan committee, which he has done since its’ inception
+He has a keen interest in our village and surrounding area and is privileged to serve on the Neighbourhood Plan committee, which he has done since its’ inception.
+Andrew now lives in Cambridge but still actively participates by helping proof read documentation for the plan.

 Born in Manchester.
 Studied Pharmacology at University College London.
 Taught for 4 years then joined the pharmaceutical industry, mostly involved in the chemotherapy of infectious and malignant diseases.
 After a 5 year spell in the UK, I worked in Singapore, Thailand, The Netherlands and France before returning.
 Latterly worked in the biotech and health tech sectors.
 I have been a Great Amwell Parish Councillor for more than 15 years and a Trustee of the St. Margaretsbury Recreation Ground Trust for about 10 years.
 I recognise that change is inevitable but I like to think that we can manage the process to preserve all that we like about our local environment.